JexyYTGT/JexyYTGT.github.io/README.md

 You can find the website to my class at: https://ict.gctaa.net/f25/courses/itd110/index.html

-You can find my personal website at: https://jexyytgt.github.io/
+You can find my website at: https://jexyytgt.github.io/

 I might update this readme file and my website later but for now this is what I have.